jren-jane/vector-autoregression-estimation-and-tests/README.md

 SS, bootstrapped | 0.11 | 0.06 | 0.11 | 0.04

 ## Implications
+At a significance level of 5%, we should be expecting our relative rejection frequencies to be around 0.05.
+But we see many exceptions.
+The result shows that
-The result shows that the asymptotic chi-square distribution is a poor approximation of the actual distribution.
+- Asymptotic chi-square distribution is a poor approximation of the actual distribution.
+- Shorter samples tend to give inaccurate test results.
+- The problems of having a too short second period is not as serious as those of having a too short first period, because after cutting off the presamples, we might not have enough samples left to draw a reliable result.